kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

    \chi^2 = \sum_{i=0}^{N-1} {\left( \frac{y_i-a-bx_i}{\sigma_i} \right)}^2

-For regression through the origin (leaving paramter *a* out of the equations) we find for the minimum chi squared:
+For regression through the origin (leaving parameter *a* out of the equations) we find for the minimum chi squared:

 .. math::